Essential Tips For Keeping Your Business Safe From Cyber CrimeMarch 27, 2019Cyber Security

 “Don’t wait for an incident to occur, act now to protect the network and assets within it.
 Failure in compliance might have significant financial and reputational impacts on an organisation to a degree which they may not recover from” – Dan Driver, Head of Perception at Chemring Technology Solutions.

-After your risk assessment is out of the way, put together a detailed security plan.
+After your risk assessment, make a detailed security plan.
 Security is as much about people as it is technology!
 So, you must ensure that all employees are compliant to prevent cyber-attacks.
 Anyone who’s not on board could threaten the entire process!

 Don’t assume your plan only applies to employees.
 All outside contractors and suppliers can also create a security risk.
 So, take extra care when sharing data with third-party!
 Everyone associated with your organisation plays a vital role in keeping it safe.
 Keep on monitoring and testing security controls.
 That way, if you come across any abnormal activity, you can take action against it.